-These four questions seek information about criminal offenses and violations, not civil actions.
-Each question is rather specific in what it seeks, but there are some common misconceptions that have caused students to make errors and not disclose required matters.
+This question seeks information about criminal offenses and violations, not civil actions.
+The question is specific in what it seeks, but there are some common misconceptions that have caused students to make errors and not disclose required matters.
 These include, but are not limited to:

-- Believing a matter is not covered by our questions
+- Believing a matter is not covered by the question

 - Believing you do not have to indicate a matter that was sealed or expunged—you do have to answer “yes” to question 10 but then have the option of either fully disclosing a sealed or expunged matter or providing us with a copy of the court order sealing or expunging it